t-ginnis/SIGMA_docs/docs/source/tutorials.rst

    gui.interactive_latent_plot(ps=ps_gmm,ratio_to_be_shown=1.,n_colours=30)

-The parameters of this function are:
+The arguments of this function are:

 * ``ps`` - the PixelSegmenter object to be shown
 * ``ratio_to_be_shown`` - the proportion of points in latent space to plot - for datasets containing many points, the interactive widget may run slowly.
 This can be improved by reducing the number of points in the plot, by setting ``ratio_to_be_shown`` to 0.5 for example.